dylanschlichting/shelfstrat_nummix/README.md

 > - Mean vertical salinity gradient $|\partial_z s|$ and vertical salinity diffusivity $\kappa_s$ ```Aks```
 > - Analyze mixing in salinity coordinates

-## Misc notes
+## Misc notes & quality control
-Miscellaneous analysis and code tests are also stored in this repository.
-For example,
+Miscellaneous analysis code, code tests, and QC checks are also stored in the ```/project/``` directory:
 > - ```/project/lmd_tests/``` contains a 15 day test run where the vertical mixing scheme is changed from GLS to KPP (Large et al., 1994) for a postdoc at PNNL.
+> - ```/project/boundary_tests/``` doubles the across-shore distance to test how the no gradient boundary condition affects instability development for the domain

 ## Key publications
 > - Ruiz Xomchuk, V. I. (2020).
 Intraseasonal Variability in Northern Gulf of Mexico Hypoxia: Impacts of Baroclinic Instability, Rough Topography, and Exposure Duration (*Doctoral dissertation*).